-Odebrecht's bribery tentacles worldwide
+Politicians suspected in bribery scandal

 Staying with Peru, opposition leader Keiko Fujimori has come under preliminary investigation.
 The attorney general says a note found on Marcelo Odebrecht's mobile phone implicates her.
 She denied receiving money from the company.

-In neighbouring Ecuador, a judge has banned Vice-President Jorge Glas from leaving the country, due to suspicions he took bribes.
-Mr Glas - who has also been stripped of his functions - denies corruption.

-Panama has charged 17 people including government officials, and charged Odebrecht $59m in compensation.
+Panama charged 17 people including government officials, and charged Odebrecht $59m in compensation.
 A lawyer from Mossack Fonseca - the firm at the centre of the Panama Papers leak - accused President Juan Carlos Varela of receiving Odebrecht donations.
 Mr Varela denies all wrongdoing.

-Antigua and Barbuda's Prime Minister Gaston Browne has adamantly denied an allegation he accepted payment to stay quiet about Odebrecht's banking activities in the Caribbean nation.

-Mexico has summoned a former director of state oil company Pemex and other employees to give evidence over alleged Odebrecht bribes, while the Dominican Republic has asked Odebrecht for $184m compensation over the next eight years.
+Mexico summoned a former director of state oil company Pemex and other employees to give evidence over alleged Odebrecht bribes, while the Dominican Republic asked Odebrecht for $184m compensation over the next eight years.

-Chile has started an investigation and seized documents from the company's offices, while Guatemala's investigation is supported by a UN anti-corruption commission.
-Argentina and Brazil are co-operating but prosecutors have said their governments are "presenting obstacles".
+Chile started an investigation and seized documents from the Odebrecht offices, while the firm agreed to pay Guatemala $17.9m in compensation for bribes paid to an official for public work, the attorney general's office said in January.

-And Brazilian newspaper O Globo reports (in Portuguese) that 29 countries, including Sweden, the US, France and the UK have asked Brazil for help with their own Odebrecht investigations.
+And Brazilian newspaper O Globo reports (in Portuguese) that 29 countries, including Sweden, the US, France and the UK asked Brazil for help with their own Odebrecht investigations.

 Who is serving jail time?

+Ecuador's vice-president Jorge Glas is serving a six-year term after he was convicted of taking $13.5m (£10.2m) in bribes from the firm.

-The biggest scalp so far is former CEO Marcelo Odebrecht.
-He started a 19-year jail term last year after being convicted of paying more than $30m (£21m) in bribes to officials in Brazil's state oil company in exchange for contracts and influence.
+Former CEO Marcelo Odebrecht started a 19-year jail term in 2016 after being convicted of paying more than $30m (£21m) in bribes to officials in Brazil's state oil company in exchange for contracts and influence.

 More than 70 other Odebrecht executives were jailed but have agreed to plea deals, that is they agreed to provide information in exchange for more lenient sentences.
 Some are already out of jail and serving their sentences at home.